etases/EduBlock.Report/Requirement.md

 ##### UC-5 Admin search account

-* **Description:** Admin can search account by text, username, email, id, first name and last name.
+* **Description:** Admin can search accounts by text, username, email, id, first name and last name.
 * **Actors:** Admin
 * **Preconditions:** Admin is logged in.
-* **Post Conditions:** System show list of accounts that match the search criteria.
+* **Post Conditions:** System shows list of accounts that match the search criteria.
 * **Flow of Events:**
-  * Admin go to EduBlock.
+  * Admin goes to EduBlock.
   * Admin login with username and password.
   * Admin click on “Account”.
   * Admin click on “Search” button.